brufftech/tbd/content/observed-habits/index.md

 Developers practicing Trunk-Based Development run the build before a commit/push in order to not break the build.
 This one practice, for very small teams, allows them to not set up a CI server until later.
-If they cannot push their commits to the shared trunk because someone else beat them to it then they have to do another update/sync/pull and another build and push their revised commit(s).
-"It worked on my machine" says the developer that does not want to confess to breaking the build (assuming quick reliable idempotent builds).
+If they cannot push their commits to the shared trunk because someone else beat them, to it then they have to do another update/sync/pull and another build and push their revised commit(s).
+"It worked on my machine," says the developer that does not want to confess to breaking the build (assuming quick reliable idempotent builds).

 ## Facilitating commits